coders-school/stl/module3/01_computational_complexity.en.md

 ___
 <!-- .slide: style="font-size: 0.9em" -->

-## Complexity `O(logn)`
+## `O(logn)` complexity

-Let's imagine that we are looking for the phone number of our friend Andrzej.
-We take the phone book and open it in the middle and see that we have a person named Cornelia.
-We know that Andrzej is in the first half of the address book, because the letter K is much further down the alphabet than the letter A. So we open again in the middle of the first half and see that the name Dominik is there.
-So we repeat our search, finding Bartek in the next part, and finally we come across Andrzej.
-Such a search, in which we drop half the range every time, is just written in notation `O(logn)`.
+Let's imagine that we are looking for the phone number of our friend Albert.
+We take the phone book and open it in the middle and see that we have a person named Karen.
+We know that Albert is in the first half of the address book, because the letter K is much further down the alphabet than the letter A. So we open again in the middle of the first half and see that the name Dylan is there.
+So we repeat our search, finding Bella in the next part, and finally we come across Albert.
+Such a search, in which we drop half the range every time, is written as `O(logn)` notation.

 ```C++
 std::vector<int> vec{1, 2, 3, 4, 5, 6};